gear-foundation/vara-wiki/docs/examples/Gaming/monopoly.md

     - Vara Network Testnet - wss://testnet.vara.network;
     - Local node - ws://localhost:9944
 - Upload Master and Player programs:
-    - Click the `Upload Program` button and specify `x.opt.wasm` file of the program, also specify the `*.txt` file with metadata for Master and Palyer programs accordingly.
+    - Click the `Upload Program` button and specify `x.opt.wasm` file of the program, also specify the `*.idl` file for Master and Palyer programs accordingly.
     - Save the addresses of the uploaded programs.
 - Make gas reservations to ensure continuous game execution.
     - Find your uploaded Master program and click the `Send message` button: